Synonyms: APPSwe (line C3-3)/PSEN1(A246E)(line N-5), APP/PS1, APPswe + PS1 (A246E), APP + PS1, AP mouse, C3-3/N-5

 Availability: The Jackson Lab: Stock# 003378; Cryopreserved

-Double transgenic mice; cross of mice expressing the human PSEN1 gene with the A246E mutation under the control of the mouse prion protein promoter with mice expressing chimeric APP (isoform 695) with the Swedish mutation also under the control of the mouse prion promoter.
-The chimeric APP molecule was created by replacing the mouse Aβ sequence with the cognate human sequence.
+These double transgenic mice were generated by crossing mice expressing human PSEN1 with the A246E mutation under the control of the mouse prion protein promoter with mice expressing chimeric APP (isoform 695) with the Swedish mutation, also directed by the mouse prion promoter.
+The chimeric APP protein was created by replacing the mouse Aβ sequence with the cognate human sequence.

 When visualized, these models will distributed over a 18 month timeline demarcated at the following intervals: 1mo, 3mo, 6mo, 9mo, 12mo, 15mo, 18mo+.